 If you come across the dreaded “journal printing interrupted” error during posting and the batches appear to be error-free in the batch edit lists, verify that the ancillary data elements for the transactions are valid.
 To do this, once the batch is recovered and is available for editing, open each transaction to ensure it can be accessed in GP without errors.
 If each transaction does open, it is a matter of time-consuming trial-and-error to find the bad data, and this can be accomplished by zooming into all drill-down (underlined) fields, checking/unchecking checkboxes, and opening all additional windows to see where/how/if GP presents any business logic errors.

 As an alternative, enable SQL profiling during the posting process and note the last table accessed before GP drops out of posting and raises the error.
 Generally speaking, the last accessed table will be a clue into the routine that operated on bad data, and from there you can trace back to the transaction to get a root cause.
 In the example given, we found that the SY06000 table was accessed, which is the customer EFT setup table, and that allowed us to reach the conclusion that GP was attempting to access non-existent customer EFT information.

-Finding the root cause is tricky and frustrating, so if you come across this error, immediately suspect and inspect any external data injection routines that create transactions in GP, or email Crestwood Support and our team of experts can help solve the problem.
+Finding the root cause is tricky and frustrating, so if you come across this error, immediately suspect and inspect any external data injection routines that create transactions in GP, or visit our support page and our team of experts can help solve the problem.